inflearn logo

 • March 5, 2026

-• I have decided to cancel the plan for a full revision of the course and will instead complete the course according to the original curriculum.
-I believe it would be better to release a condensed version of the course separately in the future.
+• I am canceling the plan for a full revision of the lecture and will complete the lecture as originally outlined for now.
+I have decided that it would be better to release a condensed version of the lecture separately in the future.
 I apologize for the confusion.
-To clear things up, I plan to organize the course as follows.
-Since this course was designed to help redefine the role of a developer from a new perspective, it will take some time to complete all the lessons.
-I would appreciate your understanding on this matter.
+To clear up any confusion, I plan to organize the lectures as follows.
+Since this lecture was designed with the intention of helping to redefine the role of a developer from a new perspective, it will take some time to complete all the lessons.
+I would appreciate your understanding in this matter.

 • "Full-Spectrum Development (for Seniors)": A new course with significantly reduced difficulty.
 Free enrollment coupons will be issued to students of this course.